Car brand reviews

 Article 14 of 26

-The Mercedes-Benz three-pointed star is a sign of quality, but do its cars live up to this reputation?
+The Mercedes-Benz three-pointed star is seen as a sign of quality, but do its cars live up to this reputation?
 Read our Mercedes brand overview to find out.

 It was Mercedes-Benz that effectively invented the motor car in 1885.
 Ever since then, the German brand has taken a leading role in the development of the car.
 Indeed, its pioneering spirit has given us many of the car world's greatest innovations, especially in terms of car safety, but also in things like electronics and connectivity.

 If Mercedes-Benz is known for one thing above all, it has to be quality.
-But with many of its models now made outside Germany in countries like the USA and South Africa, you may be surprised by some of the brand's quality and reliability scores in our annual Which?
+But with many of its models now made outside Germany, you may be surprised by some of the brand's quality and reliability scores in our annual Which?
 Car Survey in terms of Mercedes' reputation for quality and reliability.